cori77-hub/nemo_progress_dialogue/1) motivation & screenshots/README.md

 * Avoid modifications to transfer logic
 * Provide useful feedback during long-running operations

----

 ## Notes

-The screenshots in this directory are intended to demonstrate the concept and user experience of the proposed feature.
+The screenshots in this directory are intended to demonstrate the concept and user experience of the feature.